scboesch/serverless-huggingface-demos/README.md

 HTTP API to allow GET and POST requests to our application.

-Unlike in the original [Zero administration inference with AWS Lambda](https://github.com/aws-samples/) project, this project needs to keep track or the Amazon Resource Names (ARNs) for each Docker Lambda.
+Unlike in the original [Zero administration inference with AWS Lambda](https://github.com/aws-samples/) project, this project needs to keep track of the Amazon Resource Names (ARNs) for each Docker Lambda.
 ARNs uniquely identify AWS resources and the router Lambda function will use the ARNs to call each Docker lambda function that gets created.
-The CDK project saves the ARNs for each Docker lambda in a dictionary which will later be passed to the router lambda a environment variables.
+The CDK project saves the ARNs for each Docker lambda in a dictionary, which will later be passed to the router lambda as environment variables.

 ```python
 passed_environment_variables["functionARN"+str(count)] = docker_lambda.function_arn